c0nap/dsci-capstone/docs/web_app_notes.md

 1. On NuGet, `Z.Blazor.Diagrams` might work for you, but `Syncfusion.Blazor.Diagram` was easier to use and has more documentation.
 However, you should install only `Syncfusion.Blazor` to avoid complicating the locations of dependencies.

-2. Follow the instructions on this page: https://blazor.syncfusion.com/documentation/diagram/getting-started.
+2. Follow the instructions on this page: [Getting Started with Syncfusion](https://blazor.syncfusion.com/documentation/diagram/getting-started).
 Note: must add `builder.Services.AddSyncfusionBlazor()` and `app.UseStaticFiles()` before `app.MapStaticAssets()` in your `Program.cs`.
 Also, add the static web assets to your `App.razor`: JavaScript `_content/Syncfusion.Blazor/scripts/syncfusion-blazor.min.js` and Styles `_content/Syncfusion.Blazor/styles/bootstrap5-lite.css`.
 Sometimes refreshing the page will fix it too.

 3. IMPORTANT: The latest versions of Blazor require a render mode specification for elements to be interactive. `@rendermode InteractiveServer` at the top of the Razor page, or in `_Imports.razor` to apply it globally.